Chief of Strategy & Executive Chair, BlueMark

-Kim Wright-Violich is a Managing Partner at Tideline and leads the firm’s strategy and overall operations.
+Kim Wright-Violich leads Tideline’s strategy, finance and operations.
 She also oversees investor relations and governance for Tideline’s subsidiary, BlueMark.
 Kim brings her experience as a CEO, growing financial service businesses that incorporate impact investing and philanthropy, to her work at Tideline and BlueMark.

 Prior to Tideline, from 2000 to 2012, Kim was the CEO of Schwab Charitable, a stand-alone nonprofit corporation founded by Charles Schwab & Co. to provide turnkey charitable asset management and philanthropic services to investors.
 In her time as CEO, Kim oversaw Schwab Charitable’s growth from a start-up to the second-largest donor advised fund in the United States, with $3.5 billion in assets and over $5 billion in contributions, serving over 25,000 investors and their wealth advisors.

 Under Kim’s leadership Schwab Charitable pioneered impact investing in a donor advised fund.
 Schwab Charitable partnered with the Grameen Foundation to launch the Double Give Microfinance Guarantee initiative, a program that allowed donors to dedicate a portion of the funds in their accounts to guarantee loans to micro-entrepreneurs around the globe.
 Schwab Charitable was also a pioneer in permitting independent investment advisors to manage investments in client accounts, allowing the freedom and flexibility to invest DAF assets in alternative asset classes and impact investments.
 Launching this expanded investment flexibility required Schwab Charitable to also develop risk and performance monitoring methodology and tools to oversee the investment of the charitable assets.